New Foundations: Models of NFU

 Although NFU resolves the paradoxes similarly to NF, it has a much simpler consistency proof.
 The proof can be formalized within Peano Arithmetic (PA), a theory weaker than ZF that most mathematicians accept without question.
 This does not conflict with Gödel's second incompleteness theorem because NFU does not include the Axiom of Infinity and therefore PA cannot be modeled in NFU, avoiding a contradiction.
 PA also proves that NFU with Infinity and NFU with both Infinity and Choice are equiconsistent with TST with Infinity and TST with both Infinity and Choice, respectively.
 Therefore, a stronger theory like ZFC, which proves the consistency of TST, will also prove the consistency of NFU with these additions.
 In simpler terms, NFU is generally seen as weaker than NF because, in NFU, the collection of all sets (the power set of the universe) can be smaller than the universe itself, especially when urelements are included, as required by NFU with Choice.

-Jensen's proof gives a fairly simple method for producing models of NFU in bulk.
-Using well-known techniques of model theory, one can construct a nonstandard model of Zermelo set theory (nothing nearly as strong as full ZFC is needed for the basic technique) on which there is an external automorphism j (not a set of the model) which moves a rank $V_{\alpha}$ of the cumulative hierarchy of sets.
+Boffa gives a fairly simple method for producing models of NFU in bulk.
+Using well-known techniques of model theory, one can construct a nonstandard model of Zermelo set theory (nothing nearly as strong as full ZFC is needed for the basic technique) on which there is an external automorphism j (not a set of the model) which moves a rank $V_{\alpha}$ (Note: We talk about the automorphism moving the rank $V_{\alpha}$ rather than the ordinal $\alpha$ because we do not want to assume that every ordinal in the model is the index of a rank.) of the cumulative hierarchy of sets.
 We may suppose without loss of generality that $j(\alpha)<\alpha$.